fmnyikosa/abo_olps/readme.md

 ## Setup

 The root folder contains the file `start.m` which adds the relevent dependencies to the current path.
 Make sure you run this file before executing anything.

-The root folder also contains demo files for how to use the various features, and the methods have comments about their inputs and outputs.
+To run in MATLAB/Ocatve, Go to /abo_olps/OLPS/ at the command prompt and run `OLPS_cli.m` for the standard OLPS tests and `OLPS_cli_abo.m` for tests with ABO adaptive configuration included.

 # References